 Every pet parent should take their pet to the veterinarian once a year for a check-up.
-The annual vet visit is essential to maintaining your pet’s overall health -- it is not only an opportunity for your vet to catch any problems during an examination, but it is also when your pet will receive its vaccination boosters and undergo important health tests.
-You might be avoiding these routine visits because of the cost, but the fact of the matter is that regular maintenance of your pet’s health can save you money in the long run.
+The annual vet visit is essential to maintaining your pet's overall health.
+It is not only an opportunity for your vet to catch any problems during an examination, but it is also when your pet will receive its vaccination boosters and undergo necessary health tests.
+You might be avoiding these routine visits because of the cost, but the matter is that regular maintenance of your pet's health can save you money in the long run.
 With regular vet visits, proper pet food is also essential to keep your pet healthy.
 So just how much does a vet visit cost?
-Let’s crunch the numbers.
+Let's crunch the numbers.

 Standard Vet Visit Costs Include:

 Office Call: The office call cost includes the appointment and the examination performed by your veterinarian.
-This cost can vary depending on your geographic location and the veterinarian, or clinic, that you visit.
-The average cost of the office call is $45-$55.
+This cost can vary depending on your geographic location and the veterinarian or clinic you visit.
+The average price of the office call is $45-$55.
 If you cannot visit the vet’s clinic personally, you can also make an appointment and consult with an online vet.
 The charges for online consultation would be relatively less than a personal visit to a vet.
 With online consultations, vets can also prescribe pet meds online if required.

-Vaccine Boosters: Vaccine boosters are the shots that are given to keep vaccines effective after the initial dose.
-Some vaccinations require boosters while others do not, but most pets end up needing 2-4 boosters per year.
-Booster shots generally range between $18-$25.
+Vaccine Boosters: Vaccine boosters are the shots given to keep vaccines effective after the initial dose.
+Some vaccinations require boosters while others do not, but most pets need 2-4 boosters per year.
+Booster shots generally range from $18-$25.